codetheweb/Pigeon/README.md

 - Path structure - Pigeon reads/writes to files in a couple places, and a *nix path is much different than a Windows one
 - Reboot scripts - Pigeon runs 2 scripts on startup, which won't work under Windows

-#### Java runs in the browser, so are there any plans to add the GRIP source as a Java applet?
+#### Java runs in some browsers, so are there any plans to add the GRIP source as a Java applet?
 Probably not.
 The source for GRIP clocks in at over 100 MBs, mostly because they included OpenCV with it.
 It might work if someone made a 'Lite' version that consists of just a frontend that communicates with the server.

-#### Why are config files for GRIP stored in a root directory (`/grip-config`)?
-They're stored there so that if you want to upgrade Pigeon by trashing `/var/www/html` and re-cloning, you won't lose the files.
+Additionally, Java is being phased out (or already has been dropped) by Chrome, Firefox, and Internet Explorer - the 3 major browsers.

 #### This isn't very secure, is it?
 That doesn't sound like a question :smile:.
 No, it's not.
 By crafting a special filename and giving it to `/helper.php`, an attacker could execute anything they wanted.
 I haven't focused on security, because most FRC teams are not a target.
 But if someone wants to make this more secure, they're more than welcome.